shahlin/notes/Books/Self Help/Who Moved My Cheese?.md

 ## Positive Shift in Haw

-**The quicker you let go of old cheese, the sooner you find new cheese""**
+**"The quicker you let go of old cheese, the sooner you find new cheese"**

 **"It is safer to search in the maze than remain in a cheeseless situation"**